qiaoganchen22/Banking-System/README.md

 # Banking-System

-Is a program that lets you use all the functions of a bank
+Is a program that allows you to use all the functions of a bank, as well as save your account information onto a text file acting as a database.

 # Allows you to